The Mask of Sanity: Criminality

 Cleckley draws important distinctions between the psychopath and non-psychopathic criminal.
 He states that the psychopath very seldom takes much advantage of any gain, has an obscure or inconsistent purpose, usually puts himself unnecessarily in a shameful position as much as causing trouble for others; and usually does not commit the most serious or violent crimes, but usually does end up harming himself.
 However, despite the general picture of weak-willed and inconsistent antisocial behavior, he also states, at least in later editions, that some may develop drives towards the most serious or sadistic crimes.
 He suggests this is a somewhat separate additional pathology but does not explain why or how.

-Cleckely considers that the concept of delinquency has much in common with his concept of psychopathy, and argues that it could be considered a mild version if it continues for a long time and is generalized.
+Cleckely considers that the concept of delinquency has much in common with his concept of psychopathy, and argues that it could be considered a mild version of psychopathy if it continues for a long time and is generalized.
 He notes that many respectable mature productive citizens can look back on short periods of unprovoked social misconduct, including such things as property damage, racism, bestiality, voyeurism, rebellion, and promiscuity.
 On the other hand, he notes prolonged but prescribed behavioral disorder in the case of a woman who remained for some time "irrationally promiscuous and bisexual", but who had plausible psychological reasons for her behavior and was otherwise functional in her work and life.
 He also notes he no longer considers that homosexuality should be classed as sexual psychopathy, on the grounds that many homosexuals seem to be able to live productive lives in society.
 He considers that sexual fetishes are not particularly consistent with psychopaths, as the latter tend to have weak drives.
 He then states that psychopathy can be associated with particular sadistic drives and often be responsible for the most serious sex crimes.